Boston Scientific Corporation [BSX] could give the highest percentage gains? Check Out this Analysis

-Boston Scientific Corporation [BSX] is following upward trend in the market concluded with the last trading session.
-The shares of the Healthcare sector company has a current value of $31.42 after BSX shares went up by 5.01% during the last trading session.
-One of the reasons why Healthcare stocks may go bullish is increased momentum in the press.
+Boston Scientific Corporation [BSX] is following downward trend in the market concluded with the last trading session.
+The shares of the Healthcare sector company has a current value of $30.19 after BSX shares went down by -7.48% during the last trading session.
+One of the reasons why Healthcare stocks may go bearish is decreased momentum in the press.

 Boston Scientific Corporation [NYSE:BSX]: Analyst Rating and Earnings

 Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
 Regarding Boston Scientific Corporation [BSX] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
 On average, stock market experts give BSX an Buy rating.
-This is compared to its latest closing price of $29.92.
+The average 12-month price forecast for this stock is $30.19, with the high estimate being $58.00, the low estimate being $30.00 and the median estimate amounting to $50.00.
+This is compared to its latest closing price of $32.63.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Boston Scientific Corporation [BSX] is sitting at 4.82.
-This is compared to 1 month ago, when its average rating was 4.81.

 Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on 04/22/2020.